-- of breath; and/or - Significant bleeding from the procedure site (i.e. bright red blood that won't stop)
+- of breath; and/or - Significant bleeding from the procedure site (i.e. bright red blood that won't stop)1

-Call your doctor, healthcare provider, or Health Connect Ontario immediately if you experience:
+Call your doctor, healthcare provider, or Health Connect Ontario immediately if you experience 1:

-- Increased pain, swelling, warmth, or redness at the procedure site - Redness or warmth around the procedure site or pus or blood draining from the procedure site - A fever (more than 100°F / 38°C) - .
-Chills, with or without fever - Bright red blood has soaked through the bandage / dressing over the procedure site. - You have new or worse pain at the procedure site. - You have blood in your urine for more than 48 hours. - You are vomiting or nauseated. - Your tube leaks. - Urine does not collect in the drainage bag. - Your tube becomes dislodged or pulled out. - You have pain in your belly when you drain fluid or after you have drained fluid from your belly.
+- Increased pain, swelling, warmth, or redness at the procedure site - Redness or warmth around the procedure site or pus or blood draining from the procedure site - A fever (more than 100°F / 38°C) - Chills, with or without fever - Bright red blood has soaked through the bandage / dressing over the procedure site. - You have new or worse pain at the procedure site. - You have blood in your urine for more than 48 hours. - You have new or worse symptoms of a kidney infection.
+These may include: - i.
+Pain or burning when you urinate. - ii.
+A frequent need to urinate without being able to pass much urine. - iii.
+Pain in the flank, which is just below the rib cage and above the waist on either side of the back. - iv.
+Blood in the urine. - v.
+Fever - You are vomiting or nauseated. - Your tube leaks. - Urine does not collect in the drainage bag. - Your tube becomes dislodged or pulled out.